 The following components are used in the listed order to select those applicants offered a position in our program.

-Each year the Admissions Committee establishes the minimum acceptable GPA score, MCAT score and CASPer score for the admissions cycle.
+Each year the Admissions Committee establishes the minimum acceptable GPA score, MCAT score and Casper score for the admissions cycle.
 At Queen’s, we review the cumulative GPA.

-If the applicant meets the minimum score set for the admissions cycle with a complete application then they progress to Step 2.
+If the applicant meets the minimum established score set for the admissions cycle with a complete application then they progress to Step 2.
 If they are below the minimum, they do not progress in the process.